Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 Windows task manager image

-If they're programs you rarely use or no longer need, then also consider uninstalling them.
+If there are programs you rarely use or no longer need that are using a lot of CPU or memory, you might want to consider uninstalling them.

 How to disable start-up programs

 Some computer programs automatically open when you start up your device.
-Disabling these start-up programs is another way to speeding up your computer.
+Disabling these startup programs is another way to speed up your computer.

 If your computer's running slowly while you surf the internet, you should make sure you're running the latest version of your web browser.
 If there’s an option to install new versions automatically, then enable it.